jakeborro/moDNAr/README.md

 # moDNAr

-A simple command line tool for testing bioinformatics applications.
+A simple command line tool for testing new bioinformatics applications.

 The user specifies a length, and moDNAr returns a random sequence of DNA bases (A, C, G, T).